biotop/biotop-website-hugo/content/about.md

 Science is an endeavour that should be abound with idealism and innovative thinking, yet how come that so many young researchers have become so disillusioned nowadays?

 We believe that the problem is systemic:
+ -->

+We are biotop* *[biotope]*, a collective of early-career scientists with grand ideas for how to change the way we do science.
+Biotop is our attempt at taking our future in Science - and in part the future of Science - into our own hands.
+To us, Science is an endeavour that should be abound with idealism and innovative thinking.
+Yet we believe that academia as a system is often at odds with these ideals:

 - The **rigid institutional structure** of universities and research centres creates a context where linearity of career paths has become a primary selection criterion for success.
 This quenches innovation, is a source of existential anxiety for young scientists and inhibits interdisciplinarity.